rifqimfahmi/this-or-that-game-bot-feedback/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Feedback/Issue
-about: Describe this issue template's purpose here.
+about: Share your feedback or report any issues with the bot.
-title: ''
+title: '[Issue]: '
-labels: ''
+labels: 'bug, enhancement, feedback'
 assignees: ''

 ---